 Enter the Excel juggernaut

 There’s just no way around it.
 Lotus frittered away its market leadership.
 When the Mac came out, Lotus built a Microsoft Works-like integrated package for it that combined a so-so word processor, a so-so spreadsheet, and a so-so database.
-They called it Jazz and it flopped.
+They called it Jazz and expected it to become a killer app.
+It flopped.
 Meanwhile, there was Microsoft.
 Microsoft had an also-ran spreadsheet called Multiplan that ran on PCs.
 They decided to make a full-featured, easy-to-use spreadsheet on the Mac and called it Excel.
 People skipped Jazz and flocked to Excel.

 Then, in the second half of the 1980s, Microsoft released this thing called Windows.
 Nobody wanted it because it was slow and crashed a lot.
 But they wrote a version of Excel for Windows too.
 Lotus built a souped-up 1-2-3 for an IBM operating system called OS/2 that about twelve people liked.
 I was one of them.
 They ignored Windows.
 In 1990 when Microsoft finally got Windows to a point where you could run it for four hours without it crashing, Excel was one of the few native programs you could run on it.
 It was just as easy to use as it was on the Mac, and you could run it on a $995 286 clone you bought at the nearest consumer electronics store.